See Chrissy Teigen Break Down Crying While Talking About John Legend

 Prior to accepting the award, Teigen spoke to ET on the red carpet, saying, "Really it is an honor, and I see John accept these things all the time.
 You know, he has a whole shelf full of them, so now I have one too, so I’m very excited."

-The couple are parents to 2-year-old daughter Luna and 5-month-old son Miles, and Teigen recently shared several precious pics of baby Miles surrounded by stuffed bears.
+The couple are parents to 2-year-old daughter Luna and 5-month-old son Miles, and Teigen recently shared several precious pics of her baby boy surrounded by stuffed bears.

-"Miles is my little bear,” she explained to ET.
+"Miles is my little bear,” she gushed.
 "We just set him up in it, and he’s just the happiest in any situation ever and then it turns out he’s actually somehow even more happy surrounded by 10 bears.”

-The couple looked sharp at the event, with Teigen in a draped white one-shoulder gown and silver pumps.
-Legend rocked a navy pinstripe suit to support his wife.
+The couple looked sharp at the Glamour event, with Teigen in a draped white one-shoulder gown and silver pumps.
+As for Legend, he rocked a navy pinstripe suit.

 For more from the adorable couple, watch the clip below: